As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Suppose you are interested in finding relics or sea glass in Virginia.
 In that case, the best place to go is Cape Charles Public Beach, York County.

 Arrowheads can be found in the First Landing State Park, Roanoke River, or Farmville.
-Generally, they are easy to find near river beds, creeks, and farmers’ lands.
+Generally, they can be easily found near river beds, creeks, and farmers’ lands.

 TIP: You do not need to be sad if you did not find a sea glass during your rockhounding trip.
 You can make your own sea glass at home!
 Check out a DIY guide on how to make sea glass at home: